Carol Martin (journalist): Biography

 Martin is the daughter of Idessa and Daniel Martin.
 Her father was an auto worker for General Motors Corporation in Detroit.
 She is a graduate of Wayne State University.
 In 1974, Martin accepted a position with WCBS-TV in New York first as a correspondent and then anchor.
 In 1994, she left WCBS to host the daily talk show America's Talking and then went to work for WBIS-TV in New York where she was the host of Money Style Power.
 She also worked on Dateline NBC and as a substitute host on Weekend Today.
-In 1997, she was named as the host of the second version of The People’s Court.
+In 1997, she was named as the host of the second version of The People's Court.
 In 2000, she was hired by the Fox news affiliate WNYW-TV in New York as co-anchor on the weekday newscast show Fox Five Live.

-In 1993, she married Joseph "Joe" Terry, a television director for The Maury Povich Show in New York and the Oprah Winfrey Show in Chicago.
+In 1993, she married Joseph "Joe" Terry, a television director known for his work with The Maury Povich Show, the Oprah Winfrey Show, and The Kelly Clarkson Show.

+On May 4, 2023, Martin testified in support of E. Jean Carroll in Carroll's Civil Rape Trial against Donald Trump.
+Martin was one of two friends that Carroll told shortly after the alleged assault in 1996.